RaphSchp/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

 ![UBUNTU](https://img.shields.io/badge/Ubuntu-E95420?style=for-the-badge&logo=ubuntu&logoColor=white) ![PYTHON](https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue)

+## Description

+This project is to understand what is Python and how use it, it was made in the software development program of [Holberton School](https://www.holbertonschool.fr/).

 # Before you start…

 **Please make sure your MySQL server is in 8.0 ->** <a href="https://intranet.hbtn.io/rltoken/XGGI_GSNhqZU7q_GlvDkCQ">How to install MySQL 8.0 in Ubuntu 20.04</a>